syncfusion-content/blazor-docs/blazor/diagram/commands.md

     private void SendToBack()
     {
-        //Sends to front the selected node.
+        //Sends the selected node to the front. this.diagram.SendToBack();
-        this.diagram.SendToBack();
     }
 }